 Thank you once again for having me.
 I'm going on vacation.
 I'm taking the Domanski copies Mr. Tyler Haché recommended me.
 Hopefully I'll finish Persona 5 before class starts in four weeks.
-Thanks again to Tyler, Eddie Dust, Charlotte Simmons, and Heather Clark for lending their time and poetry to our blog, and for giving me a whole bunch of good stuff to take in (not pictured: Black Beauty, Tales of the City (2019), Wonder Boy: The Dragon's Trap, "Iron and the Soul," Stations of the Left Hand, and Earthly Pages).
+Thanks again to Tyler, Eddie Dust, Charlotte Simmons, and Heather Clark for lending their time and poetry to our blog, and for giving me a whole bunch of good stuff to take in (not pictured: Black Beauty, Tales of the City (2019), Wonder Boy: The Dragon's Trap, "Iron and the Soul," some sad sad music courtesy of Mr. Dust, Stations of the Left Hand, and Earthly Pages).
 And even though we couldn't work out something for Drue MacPherson and Ruby Poulette, thanks to them for coming out to STU back in March for their participation in the 2019 Annual Atlantic Undergraduate English Conference.

 Be seeing you.